google/WebFundamentals/src/content/en/updates/2016/10/avoid-not-secure-warn.md

 When the Not Secure state is shown, the DevTools console shows the message `This page includes a password or credit card input in a non-secure context.
-A warning has been added to the URL bar.
-For more information, see [https://goo.gl/zmWq3m](https://security.googleblog.com/2016/09/moving-towards-more-secure-web.html).`
+A warning has been added to the URL bar.`

 ![An example console warning](/web/updates/images/2016/10/avoid-not-secure-warn/not-secure-warning.png)